 - What product terminology confused prospect?
 Are there ways to make it clearer?

-Apply the Trade Show Checklist Today
+Get the Ultimate Trade Show Planning Checklist Today